 It is not unusual to suffer from headaches during pregnancy.
-In fact they can occur any time but are more prevalent during the first trimester.
+In fact, they can occur at any time but are more prevalent during the first trimester.
 Migraine headaches are also common during pregnancy.
 There are chances that you may experience your first migraine headache during pregnancy.
 If you suffer from migraine headaches before getting pregnant, you may find these headaches getting worse, or you may find that they diminish during pregnancy.
 So don’t get stressed over them as there are many ways to control migraine headaches during pregnancy.
 Read on to know all about migraines during pregnancy and ways to deal with them.

 Migraines are caused due to the expansion of blood vessels in the brain.
 Anyone suffering from migraine tend to have a throbbing, constant and pulsating pain, generally on one side of the head.
 Other symptoms of this headache include:

 The exact cause of a migraine headache is not known.
 But there are several factors that can cause a migraine headache during pregnancy.
 Some of the common causes are:

 <h2id=”How-Can-A-Pregnant-Woman-Treat”>How Can A Pregnant Woman Treat A Migraine Headache?